Tipser/slate/source/includes/_tipser-elements.md

 [![](collection.png)](/images/collection.png)

-To make the collection items smaller / larger use the `data-tipser-imgsize` attribute with values `0.8` for smaller  and `1.2` for lager product tiles.
-The default value for imgSize parameter is `1`.
-When changing the value to `0.8` you get slightly smaller product-cards:
+To make the collection items smaller / larger use the `data-tipser-imgsize` attribute with values `small` for smaller  and `large` for lager product tiles.
+The default value for imgSize parameter is `medium`.
+When changing the value to `small` you get slightly smaller product-cards:

 [![](collection-imgSize.png)](/images/collection-imgSize.png)